igorwaw/web-random/content/gpfs.md

 Tags: vm, testing
 Slug: ibm-storage-scale

-IBM Storage Scale (formerly __Spectrum Scale__, formerly __GPFS__) is a distributed file system often found in HPC clusters, Machine Learning platforms etc. It can scale up to unimaginable size, it can provide higher throughput than any physical drive, it allows concurrent access from many nodes in the cluster.
+IBM Storage Scale (formerly __Spectrum Scale__, formerly __GPFS__) is a distributed file system often found in HPC clusters, Machine Learning platforms etc. It can scale up to an unimaginable size, it can provide higher throughput than any physical drive, it allows concurrent access from many nodes in the cluster.
 It supports distributed locking.
 It has all the standard features of Unix filesystems such as quotas or ACLs.
 Nodes and disks can be added and removed on the fly.
 There's no single point of failure.
 It can also be accessed with S3, NFS or Hadoop compatible interface.
 And that's not even a full  list of features.

 Which also means it's not something you would run at home, not even a usual datacenter.
 Unless, of course, you need a playground for learning or testing.
-I felt quite uncomfortable running commands on a production system, that stored some petabytes of data and were used by thousands of people, without testing them first.
+I felt quite uncomfortable running commands on a production system, that stored some petabytes of data and was used by thousands of people, without testing them first.

 ## Creating VMs

 I used Vagrant with a default provider (Virtualbox).
 Vagrant makes it easy to launch VMs for test environments.
 No need for configuration and installation, just `vagrant init name-of-your-image ; vagrant up` and you're done.
-That is, if default configuration works for you.
-If not, then a simple modification to Vagrantfile takes only a few minutes, and that's including time spent on searching the web for examples.
+That is, if the default configuration works for you.
+If not, then a simple modification to the Vagrantfile takes only a few minutes, and that's including time spent on searching the web for examples.

 It's getting a bit tricky if you need to test a distributed system: